NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 Note also that it is not strictly necessary to use the `gameLoop` label when calling `continue gameLoop` to jump to the next iteration of the loop.
 There is only one loop in the game, and so there is no ambiguity as to which loop the `continue` statement will affect.
 However, there is no harm in using the `gameLoop` label with the `continue` statement.
 Doing so is consistent with the label’s use alongside the `break` statement, and helps make the game’s logic clearer to read and understand.

 # Functions

-On This Page

-  1. Defining and Calling Functions

-  2. Function Parameters and Return Values

-  3. Function Parameter Names

-  4. Function Types

-  5. Nested Functions

 _Functions_ are self-contained chunks of code that perform a specific task.
 You give a function a name that identifies what it does, and this name is used to “call” the function to perform its task when needed.